 Vitamin A supports cell growth, bone remodeling, and immune function.

-Bone tissue constantly renews itself through a process called remodeling.
-Vitamin A plays a role in guiding how bone cells develop during this cycle.
+Bone tissue doesn’t stay static.
+It constantly renews itself through a process called remodeling, and vitamin A plays a role in guiding how bone cells develop through that cycle.

 Two forms of Vitamin A